RedisJSON/RedisJSON/docs/commands.md

 OK
 ```

-With a single JSONPath (json array bulk string):
+With a single JSONPath (JSON array bulk string):

 ```sql
 127.0.0.1:6379> JSON.GET doc $..b
 "[3,null]"
 ```

-Using multiple paths with at least one JSONPath (map with array of json values per path):
+Using multiple paths with at least one JSONPath (map with array of JSON values per path):

 ```sql
 127.0.0.1:6379> JSON.GET doc ..a $..b